-This is the transcript for episode 347 of the Community Broadband Bits podcast.
-In this episode, Christopher speaks with comedian and YouTuber Ron Placone about telecom policy, net neutrality, and Ron's efforts to bring municipal broadband to Pasadena, California.
-Listen to the podcast, or read the transcript below.
+This is the transcript for the first episode of the Why NC Broadband Matters bonus series from the Community Broadband Bits podcast.
+In this episode, Christopher speaks with Alan Fitzpatrick of NC Broadband Matters and Open Broadband about network overbuilding and local Internet choice.
+Listen to the episode, or read the transcript below.

 Alan Fitzpatrick: Well we'd like to see the state take more positive action on, you know, allowing the use of state assets, county assets, town assets to improve broadband for everyone.